KrishnenduGhorui/Forecast-Demand-and-Supply/README.md

 ## Steps -

 1. Load data from multiple BigQuery tables running a file containing aggregated sql query to join them.
-2. Perform EDA from various business perspective and performed data pre-processing like missing value handling,outlier handling.
+2. Perform EDA from various business perspective
+3. Checked forecastability using **PACF plot** and **Ljung Box hypothesis test** and performed data pre-processing like missing value handling,outlier handling.
-3. Perform hyper parameter tuning and trained model algorithm like **FBProphet, SARIMA, ETS, Triple ExponentialSmoothing,LSTM, Stacking (XGBoost), XGBoost Regressor/Random Forest Regressor** with training data.
+4. Perform hyper parameter tuning and trained model algorithm like **FBProphet, SARIMA, ETS, Triple ExponentialSmoothing,LSTM, Stacking (XGBoost), XGBoost Regressor/Random Forest Regressor** with training data.
-4. Evaluate performance of each model algorithm with validation data based on validation metric **MAPE** and pickup best model and corresponding best parameters value for each attribute in each call type.
+5. Evaluate performance of each model algorithm with validation data based on validation metric **MAPE** and pick best model and corresponding best parameters value for each attribute in each call type.
 Average model **accuracy** is **88%**.
-5. Train again the selected best model with whole available data (train + validation data) with corresponding best picked parameters value and use that model for future forecasting.
+6. Train again the selected best model with whole available data (train + validation data) with corresponding best picked parameters value and use that model for future forecasting.
-6. Added below mentioned mechanism -
+7. Added below mentioned mechanism -
     * Develop a pipeline to automate whole process (step 1-5, except EDA part) by **Kedro framework** on **GCP Domino platform**
     * Make **processing paralyzed** for each call type & each metric to reduce run time using **Joblib library's Parallel,delayed method**.
     * Make whole code parameterized using **yaml file** and deployed on **Google cloud platform**.